Saying “Goodbye” in Japanese: Can it only be さよなら (Sayonara)?

 Using さよなら (Sayonara) to express Farewell

-One of the first words that you will learn when studying Japanese is さよなら (sayonara), the standard Japanese “Bye” or “Goodbye”.
+One of the first words that you will learn when studying Japanese is さよなら (sayonara), the standard “Bye” or “Goodbye” in Japanese.
 It’s ubiquitous in phrasebooks and textbooks but as you might have noticed living in Japan, the Japanese people don’t use sayonara in everyday conversation that much.

 So what expressions are used to say farewell, if not “さよなら” (sayonara)?
 It depends a lot on the context and the person you are talking to.
 To understand it better, let’s have a look at some natural Japanese!

 The following expressions are used casually and if you enjoy watching anime or read manga then you’ve probably heard them before.
 You will typically use these expressions when you don’t know when you will meet your friend again.

 - またね ー See you

 - バイバイ ー Bye bye